 - Blood Clots: This medication can increase the risk of blood clots (DVT or PE).
 Symptoms can include swelling, redness, pain in an extremity, or shortness of breath.
 If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus, and yellow fever vaccines.

 This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment even if your menstrual cycle stops or you believe you are not producing sperm.
-You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
+For women, effective birth control is necessary during treatment and for 6 months after your last dose.
+For men, effective birth control is necessary during treatment and for 3 months after your last dose.
+Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+You may want to consider sperm banking or egg harvesting if you may want to have a child in the future.
 Discuss these options with your oncology team.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication and for 7 days after your last dose.